James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-trajectories-in-unity.md

     Vector3[] positions = new Vector3[numberOfLines + 1];

-    // the angle must be in radian in order to use unity's Mathf float radianAngle = Mathf.Deg2Rad * angle;
+    // the angle must be in radian in order to use Unity's Mathf float radianAngle = Mathf.Deg2Rad * angle;

     // we want the negative value as our formula's assume gravity is negative.